Probate Q&A Series How do I settle creditor claims and distribute assets in a North Carolina intestate estate?

 After you settle debts and expenses, distribute the residue of the estate under North Carolina’s intestacy statutes:

-• If the decedent leaves a spouse and descendants, the spouse receives the first $60,000 plus one-half of the balance; the descendants share the rest (G.S.
+• If the decedent leaves a spouse and one child, or the descendants of one deceased child, the spouse receives the first $60,000 plus one-half of the balance of the personal property, and a one-half interest in real property; the child or descendants share the rest (G.S.
 29-14).

 4. Closing the Estate